ptzhangmc/minerbabe-grin-miner/README.md

 # A Grin GPU miner from Minerbabe

 Minerbabe is an GPU mining OS base on Linux.
-Minerbabe support many digital coins.
+Minerbabe supports many digital coins.

 Today, Minerbabe releases a new miner to support Grin.

 You can use AMD/NVIDIA GPUs with 4G/6G/8G/10G memory to mining Grin now!

-The miner is optimized for GPU with different memory.
+The miner is optimized for GPUs with different memory.

 The test results on some typical GPU are below: